-Where to Watch the Birds in Tonga
+Where to See Birds in Tonga

-Wildlife such as humpback whales and other diverse marine life take the limelight for many nature-lovers visiting Tonga, but did you know that Tonga also has an interesting array of bird species?
+Wildlife such as humpback whales and other diverse marine life take the limelight for many nature lovers visiting Tonga, but did you know that Tonga also has an interesting array of bird species?
 Yes, the birder, twitcher or casual appreciator of wildlife will find some amazing birds in these remote Pacific Islands, from majestic seabirds like the white-tailed tropicbird to extremely rare endemic species like the Tongan megapode.
 See where to watch these birds and more in this list of the best places for bird watching in Tonga.